g3tsyst3m/BriarIDS/README.md

 Raspbian - Jessie
 Can this be ported to other OSes?
 =================================
 Yup.
-Try it out in A VM running the latest Debian or Ubuntu.
+Try it out in a VM running the latest Debian or Ubuntu.
 It should cooperate.
 If not give me some issue requests to mess around with.
 What Router(s) have you tested this with?
 =========================================
 Just the Linksys E1200v2 thus far